Ju-nic2/OpenCL/synchronization/README.md

 Work-Group is group of work-items
 It same with CUDA Thread Block
 operate on Compute units
+You can understand more easily, if you think associated with cpu programing
+work-item - process(fork) , work-group(process group)
+This concept is not matched perfectrly, just description.
 ### Function
 clEnqueueNDRangeKernel() has many parameters. some of them  global_work_size,local_work_size
 global_work_size : Total Size Of NDRange's line. if 1 dimension, it meas l line size.